History of the CLD Standards Council

 The development of a national body for CLD was a commitment made in the Scottish Executive’s report, Empowered to Practice (2003).
 This considered the future of CLD training in Scotland.

-In June 2004 a Short Life Task Group was convened to advise Ministers about establishing a practitioner-led body with responsibility for endorsement and accreditation of training, consideration of a model for registration for CLD and development of a model of supported induction and continuing professional development ( CPD).
+In June 2004 a Short Life Task Group was convened to advise Ministers about establishing a practitioner-led body with responsibility for endorsement and accreditation of training, consideration of a model for registration for CLD practitioners and development of a model of supported induction and continuing professional development (CPD).
 Its recommendations can be found in Strengthening Standards: Improving the Quality of Community Learning and Development Service Delivery(2007).

-The Cabinet Secretary for Education and Lifelong Learning has directed the CLD Standards Council to:
+The interim Standards Council presented its proposals in February 2008, and as a result the Cabinet Secretary for Education and Lifelong Learning directed the CLD Standards Council to:

 - Deliver a professional approvals structure for qualifications, courses and development opportunities for everyone involved in CLD